 A smoke detector is a device that senses smoke, typically as an indicator of fire.
 The risk of dying in a home fire is cut in half in homes with working smoke detector.
 Some homes do not have any smoke detector, some smoke detectors do not have working batteries; sometimes the smoke detector fails to detect the fire.

-What are the two types of smoke detector?
+What are the two types of the smoke detector?

 Ionization smoke detector is generally more responsive to flaming fires: Ionization type smoke detector have a small amount of radioactive material between two electrically charged plates, which ionize’s the air and causes current to flow between the plates.
 When smoke enters the chamber, it disrupts the flow of ions, thus reducing the flow of current and activating the alarm.

-Photoelectric smoke detector operates using a light source, a light beam system and a photoelectric sensor.
+The photoelectric smoke detector operates using a light source, a light beam system, and a photoelectric sensor.
 When smoke enters the optical chamber and crosses the path of the light beam, some light is scattered by the smoke particles, directing it at the sensor and thus activating the alarm.
 This type of alarm responds best to slow smoldering fires.

 How effective are smoke detectors?

 Residential fire deaths have decreased steadily as the number of homes with smoke detectors increased.
 People have nearly a 50% better chance of surviving a fire if their home has the recommended number of smoke detectors.

 Where should I Install and place the smoke detector?